LittleSoterios/Tetris/README.md

 I experimented with a hardcore mode.
 This would involve the screen getting blurred as the score gets higher as well as rogue pieces that were unusual shapes being spawned 2% of the time.
 This is definitely something that I would like to implement in the future.

-The scoring system for lines is the same as the origianl Tetris however I haven't implemented scoring for soft and hard dropping, t-spins, or all-clears.
+The scoring system for lines is the same as the original Tetris however I haven't implemented scoring for soft and hard dropping, t-spins, or all-clears.
 Other than t-spins these could be included with a couple of lines of code.

 Race mode in two-player.
 The original plan as shown in my wireframes, was to have two-player mode as a race mode - first to x amount of points.
 That way the game would end for both players at the same time.
 In the end, I ran out of time to include this however it is definitely something I would like to include in the future.